Rev Andy Sidden -

 Board of Trustees:

-She is currently Garden of Grace’s lay delegate to the Georgia/South Carolina Association and the UCC Southeast Conference.
+She is currently a licensed minister for Garden of Grace, and formerly a lay delegate to the Georgia/South Carolina Association and the UCC Southeast Conference.
 In 2009, she completed two years on the Board of Trustees for Garden of Grace, where she was the clerk.
 During that time, she chaired the church’s 2009 project of restructuring its bylaws into a modified package, which included a first-ever constitution.